 - Done in the 3D Grand Theft Auto games.
 As long as you have at least 1 bullet left, you keep the gun, but once you have no ammo you throw it away.
 This causes some annoyance if you want to buy more ammo, as you'll have to fork out for a new gun as well, though most of the time ammo is plentiful anyway.

 - Tediore guns in Borderlands 2 are an interesting case.
 These guns are "cheap, plastic pieces of crap" that are thrown away rather than reloaded (with a fresh version of the same gun digistructed into your hands afterwards, of course).
 You can also throw them at enemies when they aren't out of ammo (though not with a full magazine), in which case they'll explode on impact and deal damage depending on how much ammo is left in the magazine.
 This is often used as a viable tactic in combat, allowing to quickly eliminate a particularly powerful or annoying enemy.
 The tradeoff however is that it means reloading doesn't conserve ammunition and indeed using the preceeding strategy will burn through your ammo supply incredibly quickly.

 - Throwing your gun always works in Hotline Miami.
 Thrown guns knock down any mooks hit by them, and can even continue their flight to knock over multiple enemies.

 - Jagged Alliance 2 averts this one in theory, as it's possible to have your characters try and clear the jam, but it's surprisingly difficult to do so and each failed attempt costs Action Points.note In practice, you're usually better off switching to another weapon until the end of combat and patching it up afterwards.
-Reloading also takes more Action Points than just drawing your sidearm instead, but limited inventory space and the shortage of truly ambidextrous mercs make going the full Heroic Bloodshed route Awesome but Impractical.
+Reloading also takes more Action Points than just drawing your sidearm instead, but limited inventory space and the shortage of truly ambidextrous mercs make going the full Heroic Bloodshed route Awesome, but Impractical.

-- Just Cause 2 plays with this trope a bit in it's basic mechanics.
-When a gun runs out of ammo, if there is no other guns of the same type lying around, it is easier to pick up one of the other types of guns.
-Which drops your current gun.
+- Just Cause 2 plays with this trope a bit in its basic mechanics.
+When a gun runs out of ammo, if there are no other guns of the same type lying around, it is easier to pick up one of the other types of guns, which drops your current gun.
 Similarly, there is never ammo for any of the DLC special weapons, so once you are out of ammo, you either have to call in a weapon drop for it again, or toss it for something else in the area.
 The irony of tossing weapons comes in the form of the "mounted gun" which can be unmounted and carried around.
 It is "heavy" so you cannot run or jump while wielding it, but it has infinite ammo and can destroy everything you fire it at!
 The only reason not to have it all the time is that you can't bring it with you... so you might as well drop it when moving on.

 - Team Fortress 2 has a Throw Away Weak Turret Gun.
 The Combat Mini-Sentry is a Fun Size version of the standard Sentry Gun, albeit unable to be upgraded or repaired.
 It also costs more metal to reload an empty Mini-Sentry than to just destroy the extant gun and build a new one.
 Once heavily damaged or emptied of ammo, it is always better off destroyed or left as a decoy than tended to and reloaded, unlike the standard Sentry Gun.
 Seeing as how Sentries are effectively the primary weapon for The Engineer, this means that he is therefore constantly throwing down, then throwing away scores of small automated guns.